Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Related Work

-Score-based diffusion models \cite{Song2021a,Song2021,Bortoli2022}, which unify scored-based generative models (SGMs) \cite{Song2019,Song2020,Song2020a} and de-noising diffusion probabilistic models (DDPMs) \cite{Ho2020}, have recently emerged as a promising class of generative models.
-These approaches offer high quality generation and sample diversity, do not require adversarial training, and have achieved state-of-the-art performance in a range of applications, including image generation \cite{Dhariwal2021,Ho2021}, audio synthesis \cite{Chen2021a,Kong2021,Popov2021}, shape generation \cite{Cai2020}, and music generation \cite{Mittal2021}.
+Diffusion models \cite{Sohl-Dickstein2015,Song2019,Ho2020,Song2021} have recently emerged as a new class of generative models.
+These models offer high quality generation and sample diversity, do not require adversarial training, and have achieved state-of-the-art performance in a range of applications, including image generation \cite{Dhariwal2021,Ho2020,Song2021}, audio synthesis \cite{Chen2021a,Kong2021,Popov2021}, shape generation \cite{Cai2020}, music generation \cite{Mittal2021}, and video generation \citep{Ho2022a}.

-One shortcoming of score-based diffusions is that they must typically be run for a long time in order to generate high quality samples \cite{Franzese2022}.
-Several recent works introduce methods to address this, including the use of second order dynamics \cite{Dockhorn2022}, and the diffusion Schr\"odinger bridge \cite{Bortoli2021}.